 # Introduction

 Everyone needs energy for many different purposes.
-The form that this energy should be delivered is dependent on the specific applicatoin.
+The form in which this energy should be delivered is dependent on the specific application.
 These demands for energy come from all sectors of society such as:

 - The residential sector (rural and urban)